Herbert-Gao/Herbert-Gao.github.io/content/_index.md

       title: "👋 Self Validation"
       subtitle: "This is Hang Gao's homepage, maintained by Hang Gao."
       text: |-
-        I would like to challenge myself.
-        Jumping into different fields makes me feel excited.
-        I think security will be the next hot topic after artificial intelligence.
-        I am learning more about it ever since 2020 and I believe that I will make a difference in this field.

-        I am a self-motivated person and a fast learner.
-        I always try to learn something new in different fields and apply it to my research.
-        Sports and music are my favorite things in life.

-        When facing an unsolvable problem, books are always good helpers and AI will offer assistance.
+        I want to challenge myself.
+I like trying new things.
+Security will be the next big thing with AI.
+I've been learning about it since 2020 and I want to make a difference.
+I'm self-motivated and I learn quickly.
+For example, when there are needs for ROS, I learn about it and write a document for others to learn from.
+I like to learn new things and use them in my research.
+I like sports and music.
+Books are good for solving problems.
+AI can help us searching in the limited time.
 ---